mumekonin/mumekonin/README.md

 ## 👨‍💻 About Me

 - 🎓 3rd-year **IT student** at Jimma University
-- 🌱 Currently learning **Full-Stack Development** — frontend to backend, end to end
+- 🌱 Currently learning **Full-Stack Development** — frontend to backend
 - 💡 Passionate about building clean, scalable, and user-focused applications
 - 📚 Always exploring new tools and frameworks to sharpen my skills
-- 🎯 Detail-oriented and organized developer who cares about code quality

 ---